-So, to be less self-absorbed, and therefore happier, try being a little more selfless and focus on creating healthy, mature, and positive connections with others.
+So, to be a less self-absorbed person, and therefore happier, try being a little more selfless and focus on creating healthy, mature, and positive connections with others.

 How to deal with a self-absorbed person

-People who live with autism disorders and those who struggle with anxiety disorders may need to be selfish or inwardly focused as a protective mechanism against the exacerbation of their condition’s symptoms.
+People who have autism disorders and those who struggle with anxiety disorders may need to be selfish or inwardly focused as a protective mechanism against the exacerbation of their condition’s symptoms.

-For example, someone with anxiety might feel an oncoming panic attack or intrusive thoughts if they experience guilt.
-As such, they might get defensive and turn your confrontation into a return attack because the guilt of wrongdoing might overwhelm their emotional stability.
+For example, someone with anxiety may feel an oncoming panic attack or intrusive thoughts if they experience guilt.
+As such, they may get defensive and turn your confrontation into a retaliation because the guilt of wrongdoing may overwhelm their emotional stability.

-A person with autism disorder may only be comfortable speaking about a set range of topics, so your efforts to broaden the conversation might make them uncomfortable.
+A person with autism disorder cannot look at the big picture and may only be comfortable speaking about a set range of topics, so your efforts to broaden the conversation may make them uncomfortable.
 They stay within their zone in order to feel comfortable.

-Another reason why some people are self-absorbed is that they are insecure.
-They seek attention from others and make every conversation about themselves because if they don’t, deeper feelings of unworthiness, inferiority, and low self-esteem rise to the surface.
+Another reason for being a self-absorbed person is insecurity.
+Self-absorbed people seek attention from others and make every conversation about themselves because if they don’t, deeper feelings of unworthiness, inferiority, and low self esteem rise to the surface.